dkoom20/Dojo_projects/README.md

 The main framework employed within Python apps was Django.
 Several other apps were also built using the more compact Flask framework.

-For the C# apps, the .NET framework was the heavy focus to explore and understand the many powerful features that it offers.
+For the C# apps, the ASP.NET framework was the heavy focus to explore and understand the many powerful features it offers.